 Citi Bike, New York City’s super-popular bike share system is open

 all year long!
-The blue bikes, with their wide, treaded tires, heavy frames and protective fenders are ideal for winter trips around town, so bundle up and enjoy your ride.
+The blue bikes, with their wide tires, heavy frames and protective fenders, are ideal for winter trips around town, so bundle up and enjoy your ride.

-- What about winter storms?
-Extreme conditions that affect safety may lead to shutdowns or moving of stations, so sign up now for text alerts from Citi Bike: Text citibike9 to 55155
+- Sign up for text alerts.
+Extreme conditions that affect safety may lead to shutdowns or moving of stations.
+For alerts, text citibike9 to 55155

-- Pro tip: Carry a cotton bandana wrapped in a plastic sandwich bag in your purse, pocket or bike bag.
+- Keep saddle and bars dry.
+Carry a cotton bandana wrapped in a plastic sandwich bag in your purse, pocket or bike bag.
 Use it to wipe snow or rain from the bike saddle seat, grips and rack, to assure a dry and comfortable ride.

 - Let some air out of your tires.
 Softer tires have a larger contact patch with the ground and better traction.